NhatMinh2910/Business-Sales-Analyzing/README.md

-# Business Sales Analyzing Project
+# Business Sales Analyzing Project 🌐
-## Executive Summary
+## Executive Summary 🌟

-This project analyses product-level sales data from a global fashion brand (Zara), sourced from Kaggle, with the objective of identifying the key factors that influence **sales volume**.
+This project analyses product-level sales data from a global fashion brand (Zara), sourced from Kaggle, to identify the key factors that influence **sales volume**.
 Each record in the dataset represents a single product’s sales volume and includes attributes related to product positioning, pricing, promotions, seasonality, and product characteristics.
 Understanding how these variables affect sales volume enables more effective decisions in merchandising, pricing strategy, and marketing execution.

 The analysis focuses on evaluating the impact of three primary dimensions: